AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## ⚠️ Sonoma notes

 1. Sonoma requires specific version of AirportItlwm.
-Also, above version 14.3? it requires yet another version.
-See this thread to get correct version.
+Also, version 14.4 and above require yet another version.

-2. Installing Sonoma above certain version requires setting Misc/Security/SecureBootModel to 'Disabled'.
-This is required only at installation time, and should be set to `Default` afterwards.
+2. Installing Sonoma above 14.4 requires setting Misc/Security/SecureBootModel to 'Disabled'.
+This is required *only* at installation time, and should be set to `Default` afterwards.

-3. Sonoma has buggy autoHDR mode on my hardware, resulting in lags and visual artifacts while starting or stopping video playback.
-This is probably not an issue on non-HDR models.
-To deal with that: while holding Alt, open Settings app, then, still holding Alt, open Displays tab.
-There will be additional option "Allow HDR".
-Disable it.

 ## 🚧 Remaining work